kangabru/kangabru.github.io/_posts/2018-01-02-cool-tools-background.md

 </blockquote>

 Firstly, you must understand that the codebase was setup as follows:
-- Hundreds of independent 'apps' were contained in separated `GIT` repos.
+- Hundreds of independent 'apps' were contained in separated `Git` repos.
 - Features often required changes in multiple apps as apps were highly integrated.
 - Deploying a single feature could therefore require one to review, track, and deploy code over multiple repos.